Key Takeaways

 Vendor Performance Analysis

-• Gateway efficiency by settlement time, fee slabs, service quality.
+- Gateway efficiency by settlement time, fee slabs, and service quality.

 Channel Optimization Metrics

-• UPI often costs less than cards, track channel wise mix.
+- UPI often costs less than cards.
+Track channel wise payment mix.

-• Batch NEFT to reduce per transaction charges.
+- Batch NEFT transfers to reduce per transaction charges.

 Seasonal Pattern Recognition

-• Quarter end reconciliation fees, plan in budgets.
+- Quarter end reconciliation fees should be planned in budgets.

 Negotiation Data Points

-• Benchmark against public RBI data to strengthen discussions.
+- Benchmark against public RBI data on payment system charges to strengthen discussions.

-• Push technology led workflows, request shared savings on fees.
+- Push technology led workflows and request shared savings on fees.

 Implementing Automated Workflows